Things You Need To Know About Hydroponics Nutrients

 These nutrients should be specifically made for use in hydroponics.
 There should be no organic matter, therefore no carbon, hydrogen and oxygen, just minerals.
 These organic materials could come in the form of worm castings, compost and many more.
 There should also be an abundance of micronutrients and the NPK rations should be adequate.

 NPK stands Nitrogen, Phosphorus and Potassium, respectively.
 Make sure to follow the NPK schedule below to achieve optimum yields.

 It is important to follow these guidelines for NPK ratios in different growing stages because not following it could have adverse effects on your plants.
 If you give your marijuana plant too much nitrogen during the flowering stage, it could lead to lower yields since it does not promote the growth of buds.

 Other than NPK, there are several more macronutrients needed by marijuana plants when they are planted using the hydroponics technique.
 These macronutrients include magnesium and calcium.
-Both these minerals are extremely important for the survival or marijuana plants and also important to avoid problems such as yellowing and tacoing of leaves which could lead to death if not addressed properly.
+Both these minerals are extremely important for survival or marijuana plants and also important to avoid problems such as yellowing and tacoing of leaves which could lead to death if not addressed properly.